Davi-Massaru/IRIS_REST_Documentation/README.md

 http://${host}:${port}/csp/${namespace}/RestDocumentation.View.DocumentationRestView.cls?CLASSNAME=restApi.dispath.cls
 ```

-If you are use the VsCode, you can access the Rest Documentation opening features of the object objectscript.conn extension;
+If you are using VsCode and have the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack) extension, access restApi.dispath.cls, click on the extension's dedicated button and select RestDocumentation.

-Fot it make sure that your settings.json in .vscode folder looks like this:
+For this to work, make sure that your settings.json in the .vscode folder looks like this:

 ```
     "objectscript.conn" :{